On Quitting School: Background

-Coleridge attended Christ's Hospital for his pre-college education and completed many poetic exercises during his time there.
-During his final year, he wrote "On Quitting School for College" for an exercise and included his feelings about his school years, his future at college, and his childhood home at Ottery.
+Coleridge attended Christ's Hospital for his pre-college education and completed many poetic exercises there.
+During his final year, he wrote "On Quitting School for College" for an exercise.
+He included his feelings about his school years, his future at college, and his childhood home at Ottery.
 It was completed during the summer of 1791 (see 1791 in poetry) and included in the Ottery Copy Book, a manuscript containing poetry from Coleridge's early years.
 The poem was eventually published in the 1834 edition of Coleridge's poems (see 1834 in poetry).
 Another poem titled "Absence: A Farewell Ode on Quitting School for Jesus College, Cambridge", and Coleridge stated that he wrote it during 1791.
-It was published in the Sherborne Weekly Entertainer during the summer of 1793 and it is published again in the October 1794 Cambridge Intelligencer.
-The tone of the later edition is serious, where a possible 1792 version in a letter could be a parody.
+It was published in the Sherborne Weekly Entertainer during the summer of 1793 and again in the October 1794 Cambridge Intelligencer.
+The tone of the later edition is serious, whereas a possible 1792 version in a letter could be a parody.